redaoui97/pipex/README.md

 </ul>
 +tty : virtual tty (teletypewriter) is a subsystem in Linux that makes process management, line editing and session management possible at the kernel level through tty drivers.
-The interaction between the tty and shell is called pseudo-tty ext4 filesystem: Linux file system originally made for Minix OS
+The interaction between the tty and shell is called pseudo-tty ext4 filesystem: Linux file system originally made for Minix OS +linking: there are two types of links (soft links, hard links) to a file. a soft link(symbolic link) acts as a pointer or a reference to the file name, as it doesn't access the data in the original file. a hard link acts as a copy of the original file

 ************************************************************************************************************************************************************************************************************************************************************
 Parts: (from the GNU C library documentation)